alceballosa/alceballosa.github.io/home.md

         Colombia.
 My main areas of interest lie in computer vision and in the application of image processing algorithms to biological images.
 As for software development, I love to implement data engineering and data visualization workflows that enable other professionals to obtain insights from data.
-Starting on Fall 2021, I will be a Computer Science Ph.D. student at Northeastern University, in Boston.
       </p>
     </div>
     <br />